UPDATE: This buy local post was originally published on 23 November 2016 and updated on 23 March 2021.

 When customers are inspired to shop at a small business, they do so because they feel a connection with the owners and employees.
 Let your customers, and your community, get to know you.

 Do you often work with a local vendor who could also use more business and exposure?
 Share the cost and work of offering a promotion with a community business partner.
-Co-promoting with a partner that shares your mission, values and has products or services complementary to yours shows your customers that you’re a local expert.
+Co-promoting with a partner who has products or services complementary to yours shows your customers that you’re a local expert.
+Just follow these steps:

 Define the objective.
 Why are you running the promotion?
 Is it for customer appreciation?
 Increased awareness?
 Clearly stating your intentions helps shape your offer and choice of partner.

 Get to know your customers.
 Where do they live?
 Who are your heavy buyers?
 Who are your newest customers?
-There are many resources, some to the ZIP code level, that can help you better understand who’s buying.
 If you’re unsure of why they’re buying, send them a quick survey and find out!

 Know your offerings.
 What do you sell the most of each month?
 Does it change?
 What products or services are most popular with your loyal customers?
 What problems are you solving for them?
 Asking questions like these is a crucial step in crafting your promotional offer.